Aboriginal and Torres Strait Islander Traineeship Program

 Further information about the program can be found in the information sheet (PDF* 191kb), and applications (DOC 47KB) for expressions of interest are sought annually.
 Please note, expressions of interest will be considered based on a school or section's ability to provide meaningful work and regular and ongoing supervision.

-For all enquiries regarding the Aboriginal and Torres Strait Islander Traineeship Pilot Program please contact the Indigenous Employment Strategy Coordinator.
+For all enquiries regarding the Aboriginal and Torres Strait Islander Traineeship Pilot Program please contact the HR Officer (Indigenous Employment).